Jay0Hx/jays_jobs/README.md

 ***Changes***:
 >No release to change yet :/

-***Use***:
+***How to use***:
-This is not aimed towards people with 0 expierence in working with LUA, this is not a 'simple' dray and drop resource and does require some tinkering if you want to customise it!
+>This is not aimed towards people with 0 expierence in working with LUA, this is not a 'simple' dray and drop resource and does require some tinkering if you want to customise it!

 ***Support***:
 >https://discord.gg/WHHsDjm73Y